stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The body is the shortest non-empty two's-complement big-endian representation of the `i128`.
 Redundant leading `00` or `ff` sign-extension bytes are forbidden.
 Zero is encoded as one `00` byte.

-Consensus reconstruction prepends the Clarity integer prefix and sign-extends the body to 16 bytes.
+Consensus reconstruction emits the Clarity integer prefix, then `16 - W` padding bytes, then the body.
+Padding is `ff` when the body's most significant bit is set and `00` otherwise.

 ### Unsigned integer